ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

 Collection period
 +++++++++++++++++++

 The collection period is the time interval during which the profiling data is collected.
-You can specify the collection period using the ``--collection-period`` or ``-p`` option.
+You can specify the collection period using the ``--collection-period`` or ``-P`` option.
 Users can specify multiple configurations, each defined by a triplet in the format `start_delay:collection_time:repeat`.

 The triplet is defined as follows: